bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 and that you can succesfully issue the **su** command to gain root priviledges.

+Note that the alternative procedure detailed in **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md** does not require su access and will in fact automatically re-enable su access as part of the procedure.

 Some later versions of Seagate Central firmware deliberately disable su access however there are a number of guides on how to restore su.

-Note that the procedure in **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md** does not require su access and will automatically re-enable su access as part of the procedure.

 The following guide suggests either temporarily reverting back to an older firmware version that allows su or creating then upgrading